ufechner7/KiteModels.jl/README.md

 Prof.dr.
 H.G.C.
 (Henri) Werij, Dean of Aerospace Engineering, Technische Universiteit Delft.

+See the copyright notices in the scripts, and the list of authors in `AUTHORS.md`.

 ## Donations
 If you like this software, please consider donating to [Flood in Kenya](https://www.climatejusticesolidarity.nl/solidarity/) .